This guidance applies to the Genomic Data Sharing (GDS) Policy. Additional information can be found at the NIH Genomic Data Sharing (GDS) website.

 1. Work with your Research Service Coordinator if the Funding Opportunity Announcement requires IRB review and approval of the consent form content prior to application submission.
 Work with your study coordinator to provide a basic plan for following the GDS policy, located in the Resource Sharing Plan section of funding applications.

-- Genomic Data Sharing Plans Guidance
+- Genomic Data Sharing Plans Guidance (also see the Genomic Data Sharing FAQs)

 - Genome-Wide Association Studies Data-Sharing Guidance